Tiledesk/tiledesk-chatbot-programming-recipes/README.md

 ![image](https://user-images.githubusercontent.com/32564846/120932951-321ecb00-c6f8-11eb-94c4-9a60a6d948ab.png)

-Now press the Run button on top like in the following picture:
+Once the application is forked, press the Run button on the top bar, as in the following picture:

 ![image](https://user-images.githubusercontent.com/32564846/120933051-ace7e600-c6f8-11eb-8728-b023a4653a8d.png)

-Once we setuop our Replit application and our Resolution bot, we can move to the Webhooks section of your proect.
-Select _Settings > Proect settings > Developer > Webhook_ as in the following picture:
+Once our Replit app is up and running, we can move to the Webhooks section of your project.
+Select _Settings > Project settings > Developer > Webhook_ as in the following picture:

 ![image](https://user-images.githubusercontent.com/32564846/120284180-4871f480-c2bc-11eb-8262-bc0d21a1049a.png)